Rakshith6/Sum-Tree/Readme.md

 ## Sum tree test script

 Originally created to debug the Sum tree class.
-Generating frequency of choosing priority samples using large number of sum values confirms the working of the sum tree as intended.
+The last section of the script can be used to generate frequency plot for priorities by selecting  a large number of sum values in the range.
+The frequency plot shows that the sum tree returns priority samples in almost linearly increasing frequency with priority value.